We may get commissions for purchases made through links in this post.

 We use Soft Paws on the front two digits he has, and I know this is normal for most cat owners who do not believe in declawing, but Keyser’s left foot with the two claws growing into the footpads, makes him definitely need the claw covers.

 He just appeared one day in June of 2011, scared, skinny, leery of us.
 Since we spend so much time outside with our dogs and doing yardwork, pretty soon Keyser was coming up to us, rolling around and wanting LOVE.
 We obliged!

-We fed him outside until there was a raccoon problem in the neighborhood, and apparently Keyser got into a fight (with other stray cats? a raccoon? who knows?) and came to us with a bloody, torn ear, and a bite-spot on his face.
-We cleaned him up and brought him inside immediately, and after he spent time in the quarantine room — he immediately bonded with our other 4 male cats!
+We fed him outside until there was a raccoon problem in the neighborhood, and apparently, Keyser got into a fight (with other stray cats? a raccoon? who knows?) and came to us with a bloody, torn ear, and a bite-spot on his face.
+We cleaned him up and brought him inside immediately, and after he spent time in the quarantine room — he immediately bonded with our other four male cats!
 He also has a gigantic adoration for our two dogs, since he used to go on walks with them when he lived outside.

 Whoever dumped him off thinking he was unworthy or ‘not right’, truly lost out on a wonderful little guy.
-We named him Keyser after the character from ‘The Usual Suspects’, Keyser Soze, due to his ‘gimpy’ walk, and boy is he a TALKER!
+We named him Keyser after the character from “The Usual Suspects”, Keyser Soze, due to his ‘gimpy’ walk, and boy is he a TALKER!
 Very verbal, sly and lots of fun.

 Darkeyedgirl is the owner who shares with us what living with Keyser, this sweet purring bundle of joy is like.